based on the World Pool-Billiard Association (WPA) World Standardized Rules (the “official rules of pool”)

 A video from Tony Christianson on FaceBook is another interesting example of small-gap elevated draw shot that is a foul, but is tough to call (even with slow-motion-replay video).
 From the slo-mo video evidence, this shot is a foul.
 With a ball gap that small, the cue would need to be elevated much more to cause the CB to go that much forward with a legal hit (in which case it would also go much higher).
 If you put your cursor on the CB a gap-width inside the front edge, it looks fairly clear that the tip and ferrule go too far forward during the shot, causing a double hit.
 The double hit is not visually obvious, but the action of the CB seems to imply a foul.
 For a ref watching this shot live, a foul would be hard to call.
 Even with the slow-motion video evidence, the call is disputable because the evidence is not very strong.
 In these situations, the benefit of the doubt goes to the shooter.

 Sometimes a double hit is not a foul.
 If there is no clear evidence of a double hit based on observation of the motion of the balls, then the shot is considered legal.
-Here’s an example:
+A good example is an elevated follow shot, where secondary hits are often obvious based on the distinctive straight trail of chalk marks on the CB after the hit:

 The following videos show some interesting methods that can be used to avoid a double hit when there is only a small gap between the CB and OB: